AI development for all developers, not just AI experts. Build your AI app with Timescale Cloud today

 Retrieving relevant data from the vector database: The database is then asked to return all items whose embeddings are closest to the queries’ embedding.
 For this task, the vector database will use a distance function between vectors, such as cosine or Euclidean distance.

-Semantic search is a powerful concept that enables much more useful computer systems.
+Semantic search is a powerful concept that enables much more helpful computer systems.
 Instead of users having to figure out the exact keyword to search for, the system returns relevant content for a much broader range of queries.
 Vector search, with its ability to process and understand the geometry of meanings, provides the foundation to develop an advanced semantic search system.
 This synergy not only enhances the accuracy of search results but also makes digital interactions more intuitive and human-like.

 While pgai makes it easier for developers to build search and retrieval-augmented generation (RAG) applications by bringing more AI workflows into PostgreSQL, pgvectorscale enables developers to build more scalable AI applications with higher-performance embedding search and cost-efficient storage.